Much of this article (written by me!), originally appeared on Let Them Read Books.

 Pumpkin pie in the Renaissance?
 I hear you say.
 Isn't that a food from North America?
 Why yes, but let me explain.
 In renowned chef Bartolomeo Scappi's 1570 cookbook, he describes a pie which includes a recipe for a gourd that translates as the word "pumpkin."
 Now, the word for "pumpkin" has been used on a variety of gourds throughout the centuries, dating back to ancient times.
 It's possible that the pie he describes was actually a squash pie, but with the influx of foods from the new world (Scappi also includes some of the first European recipes for turkey in his book), I like to think that perhaps the pumpkin that we know and love today might have been what Scappi was using when he created this recipe.

 You'll notice that my version cuts a few corners.
 We have the luxury of canned pumpkin, of course, and that makes life a lot easier.
 The "creamy cheese" is somewhat ambiguous, so I went with what we know as cream cheese, although marscapone would probably be a closer bet.
-I've not tested it with marscapone, so if you do, let me know what you think!
+It is equally good with marscapone but doesn't have that extra little bite that cream cheese gives it.
 Note that the ricotta doesn't blend super smoothly, but the flavor and texture is not affected.

 If desired, you can add this filling to a pie shell, store-bought or home-made.
 If making the shell, I recommend King Arthur Flour classic single pie crust recipe.
 To be more authentic, use rosewater instead of water to bind the dough together.